ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Empath/3rd Level/Word of Pain.md

 - **Duration**:
 	- .
 - **Effects**:
 	- You say a painful word to a creature within range, the creature must make a Wisdom saving throw.
-On a failure, they gain 1 level of [[Mind-Shattering Pain]] and [[Mind-Shattering Pain]] does not dissipate a.
+On a failure, they gain 1 level of [[Mind-Shattering Pain]].
 On a success, nothing happens.
 - **Upcasting**:
 	- You cannot upcast this psycast.